Change your WordPress theme from the database

-The easiest way to manage your WordPress themes is inside your WP Admin.
-However, in some cases, this isn't possible, for instance, when you get a white screen after an update and are unable to log in.
+WordPress themes are easiest to manage in WP Admin.
+However, this may not always be possible, for instance, when you get a white screen after an update and are unable to log in.

 This guide shows you how to change the active theme to a default theme from the database.
 After this, you can log in again to WP Admin and manage your site from there.